 Any creams or ointments that parents want you to apply for prevention, or special ones for rashes, should be done at this stage after the baby is clean and the area is dried, but before closing up the diaper.
 It's best to do this with a clean diaper under the baby.
 That way, creams won't get on the changing surface, as they can smear all over the place as you continue the process and be hard to get off sometimes.

 Step 7.
 Close the Diaper Up

 If you're using disposable diapers, the adhesive tabs should go in the back at about belly-button height.
 The front part will need to be pulled up between the baby's legs.
 Most cloth diapers will have a Velcro or snap to close and secure them.

-When changing a baby boy’s diapers, be sure to point their penis down when you're closing the diaper up.
+When changing a baby boy’s diapers, be sure their penis is pointing down when you're closing the diaper up.
 Otherwise, there's a chance they could pee out of the top of their diaper.

 Step 8.
 Adjust the Diaper for Fit